STRAN90/Milestone-project-2/README.md

 ### Imagery

-Image was used from Freepik.com
+Images were used from Freepik.com

 ### Wireframes